halflearned/FHHPS/README.md

 ```python
 python simulations_analysis.py
 ```
 to reproduce our figures and several tables associated with simulation results.
-Note there might be very discrepancies due to random data generation.